ipkg-opt update

 /opt/etc/openvpn/route-down.sh:

-# Disable clients behind the router to access the machines in VPN network
+# Disable machines behind the router to access the clients in VPN network

 /usr/sbin/iptables -D POSTROUTING -t nat -o tun0 -j MASQUERADE

-# Disable the machines in the VPN network to access the router
+# Disable the clients in the VPN network to access the router

 /usr/sbin/iptables -D INPUT -t filter -i tun0 -j ACCEPT